elemental-figma/json-to-figma/README.md

 # json-to-figma
-JSON to Figma import plugin
+JSON to Figma import plugin.

 [Work in progress.]